|Mayo's Beach, MA|

-Many assumed that the tower was torn down in 1938.
-However, the Lighthouse Service, known for its frugal ways, simply unbolted the sections of the thirty-foot tall, cast-iron tower and sent it west, presumably aboard a seagoing buoy tender.
-It arrived at Yerba Buena Station in San Francisco Bay in 1927.
-From there, in about 1928, it was sent to Point Montara, which had been in need of a new tower as the one erected in 1912 “had seriously disintegrated by action of salt spray.”
+Many assumed that the tower was simply torn down when the station was sold, however, the Lighthouse Service, known for its frugal ways, simply unbolted the sections of the thirty-foot tall, cast-iron tower and sent it west, presumably aboard a seagoing buoy tender.
+It arrived at Yerba Buena Station in San Francisco Bay in 1925.
+From there, in 1928, it was sent to Point Montara, which was in need of a new tower as the one erected in 1912 “had seriously disintegrated by action of salt spray.”

 When Wayne Wheeler, former president of the United States Lighthouse Society, was asked why no one seemed aware of the shipment of the Mayo’s Beach tower to the West Coast, he replied, “Nobody asked.”

 Located on Mayo Beach in Wellfleet Harbor.
 The dwelling is privately owned.
 Grounds/dwelling closed.